benjamin-asdf/metta-mode-alpha/Readme.md

 # Interactive Developement

+> ⚠ I did not implement any interactive without a dependency on lispy at the moment.

 - redifine `metta-start-metta-repl` to your needs.
 - run `metta-run-inferior-metta`
 - `metta-eval-string` is roughly the same as typing in a metta repl